bdrhoa/TangoCard_Java_SDK/README.md

 # Tango Card Error Handling #

 There are also failure-case response objects.

-Each Request will explain (in the documentation) what type of possible failure-case response objects can be expected.
+* `TangoCard\Sdk\ServiceTangoCardServiceException` is thrown when the `Tango Card Service API` return a `Failure Response` for a given `Request`.
+* `TangoCard\Sdk\Common\TangoCardSdkException` is thrown when the Tango Card SDK has detected an error within its code, regardless of any given Request.

 ![Tango Card SDK Exceptions](https://github.com/tangocarddev/TangoCard_Java_SDK/raw/dev/doc/images/tangocard_sdk_exceptions.png "Tango Card SDK Exceptions")